 A curated collection of open-source Fandango grammar specifications for various input formats, designed to facilitate grammar-based fuzzing and testing of programs across different domains.

-format) that define grammars for different input formats and protocols.
+This repository serves as a centralized hub for Fandango specification files (.fan format) that define grammars for different input formats and protocols.
 Each specification is accompanied by comprehensive documentation and ready-to-use testing harnesses, making it easy for researchers and developers to perform grammar-based fuzzing on various software systems.

 Fandango is a language-based fuzzer that generates test inputs based on formal grammar specifications.
 This repository provides pre-built grammars and testing infrastructure for common input formats, allowing you to quickly start fuzzing different types of parsers and processors.